Goldstone modes and the golden spiral in the ferromagnetic spin-1 biquadratic model

 In contrast to the uniform symmetry group ${\rm SU(3)}$ for the ${\rm SU(3)}$ ferromagnetic model, the generators of the staggered symmetry group ${\rm SU(3)}$ generically do not commute with the one-site translation operation under PBCs or the bond-centred inversion operation with $L$ even, and the site-centred inversion operation with $L$ odd under OBCs.

 Different choices for the eight generators of the staggered symmetry group ${\rm SU(3)}$ may be made.
-In addition to the eight generators for the staggered symmetry group ${\rm SU(3)}$ in the main text: $J_\eta$, for $\eta= 1, \ldots, 8$, it is more convenient to work with the Cartan generators $H_1$ and $H_2$, the raising operators $E_1$, $E_2$, $E_3$, and the lowering operators $F_1$, $F_2$, $F_3$.
+The eight generators mentioned in the main text: $J_\eta$, for $\eta= 1, \ldots, 8$, are given by~\cite{cfJxyz}

+In addition to the above generators, it is more convenient to work with the Cartan generators $H_1$ and $H_2$, the raising operators $E_1$, $E_2$, $E_3$, and the lowering operators $F_1$, $F_2$, $F_3$.
 We list two different choices for the staggered symmetry group ${\rm SU}(3)$ below.

-(i) The first choice for the eight generators, commuting with the Hamiltonian (3), is
+(i) The first choice for the eight generators, commuting with the Hamiltonian (\ref{hambq}), is

 where, for odd $j$,

 and for even $j$,

 The following relations are satisfied